SerhiyMakarenko/gl-test-task/README.md

 ## List of sub-tasks
 List of subtasks that should be implemented with the code in this repo:

-1. Install on the host hypervisor KVM and all necessary packages (qemu-kvm, virsh, etc.)
+1. Install on the remote host KVM hypervisor and all necessary packages (qemu-kvm, virsh, etc.)
 2. Prepare the image for the virtualization.
-This is can be image downloaded from cloud-images.ubuntu.com, or cloud image for any other distribution (CentOS, Debian, etc.), or created manually.
+This is can be the image downloaded from cloud-images.ubuntu.com, or the cloud image for any other distribution (CentOS, Debian, etc.), or created manually.
 The image should be able to work with cloud-init out of the box
 3. Initialize with this image two VM's in KVM (Ansible virt modules in the preview state, so shell commands should be used instead)
 4. Initialize network in both instances with cloud-init (with mounted during boot iso image) and install all necessary packages for Ansible
 5. Install in instances PostgreSQL, Apache and any CMS that able to work with PostgreSQL—WordPress, Drupal, Bolt, etc